 Habitat: Wild Yam grows in partial sun to shade with wet-mesic to mesic moisture conditions.
 Shade all the time may not produce many flowers or capsules.
 Even in the full shade, the leaves are the decorative part of the plant.
 The root system is rhizomatous, the rhizomes brown in color, varying in shape from linear to highly contorted.
+The rhizomes branch and grow longer allowing the plant to put up multiple stems in an enlarging area, but it does not aggressively spread.
 Only a short 2 to 3 inch section is needed to start a plant.
 There is much literature on the medicinal effects of the root.
 See notes at bottom of the page.
 In the wild, the plant is found in woods and river-bottom forests and roadsides.

 Names: The genus Dioscorea, is named for the 1st century Greek physician and herbalist Pedanios Dioscorides.
 The species name, villosa, means 'covered with soft hairs' which refers to the underside of the leaf.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.